Loom Terms & Policies

 - Not receive discriminatory treatment for exercise of their CCPA privacy rights.

-To submit a request, you can email email@example.com.
-We will validate your request by verifying your identity using your account information or other form of valid identification.
+If you send us a request, we will first validate your request by verifying your identity using your account information or other form of valid identification.
 An authorized agent may also make a request on a consumer’s behalf.
 Please note that, if you use Loom as an employee or agent of a business, we may not be required to grant your request to access/know or delete personal information, and we may ask that you contact your account administrator.

 CCPA also requires specific disclosures for California consumers:

 - We explain the categories of personal information we have collected in the preceding 12 months and sources of that information above under “Information We Collect.”

 - We explain the business or commercial purposes for collecting personal information above under “How We Use Your Information.”

 - We explain the categories of personal information that we have disclosed to third parties in the preceding 12 months above under “How We Share Your Information.”